Koromix/rygel/web/rekkord.org/pages/start.md

 rekkord setup
 ```

-This command only creates the configuration but it **does not initialize the repository**.
+This command creates the configuration and the master key but it **does not initialize the repository**.
 Follow the next section to continue.

 > [!NOTE]
 > You can also [configure Rekkord manually](config) if you prefer.